 Oscar snorted, an unusual expression of emotion from the usually imperturbable Avatar.

-"Everyone asks that, for some reason," he said, shaking his head, "The short answer is, yes, probably, although there is some complex finessing of hyperspace fields structures required to sustain that link with the energy grid which we haven't been able to replicate yet.
-But we wouldn't have made it: a defenceless, immobile, stupid habitat - it goes against everything the Culture stands for."
+"Everyone asks that, for some reason," he said, shaking his head, "The short answer is, yes, we could, although there is some complex finessing of hyperspace fields structures required to sustain that link with the energy grid which would be quite tricky.
+But would we have made it?
+A defenceless, immobile, stupid habitat - it goes against everything the Culture stands for."

 Sa-Aliten frowned, looking thoughtful again.